chaseruskin/legoHDL/README.md

 _Some important concepts to understand:_

-If a block is downloaded and it has dependencies, legoHDL will search the workspace's available markets to auto-install the dependencies to the cache.
+If a block is downloaded or installed (via market) and it has dependencies, legoHDL will search the workspace's available markets to auto-install the dependencies to the cache.

 If a block is downloaded and it has a remote repository, legoHDL will git clone the block to the local path.